Yup. Small rituals that, if performed correctly, I believe will lead me to new personal records in barbell lifts.

 Don’t leave anything on my platform.
 No weights, no shoes, no collars.
 This is my workspace.
 I keep it clean, please respect that.

 Don’t distract me with small talk during my session, please.
 I may love you but I really don’t want to hear about your weekend, your husband, your shopping trip, or that great gal you spotted in the bar last night.
 Not right now.
 Here and now is for lifting heavy weight.
 Please help me to bring all my power and focus toward that task.
 Afterward, tell me everything.
+And tell me the juicy stuff twice.

 Don’t sit on my barbell.
 Don’t balance on it.
 Don’t lean on it with your foot.
 I don’t.
 If I want to lift that weight, I must respect it.

 Like I said, barbell voodoo.
-But it works, for me.
+But it works for me.
 And it saves the chickens.

 I love this post!
 I have some barbell voodoo too.
 It involves something I lovingly refer to as "the bracelet of Power". it also involves a semi embarrassing ritual of getting my feet situated juuuust right before placing my hands on the bar.
 I've been told by my husband that this is very unflattering, and my hands look stupid while I'm concentrating on my feet.
 I just tell him to SHUT IT.
 Because I just set a new PR.
 And that's all that matters. :-)